 Since many popular operating systems which we trust with our data and information claims to protect our privacy itself spying on us.
-So if you are concerned about your privacy or you think your operating system is leaking your personal online details without your permission — then its the time to ditch that OS.
+So if you are concerned about your privacy or you think your operating system is leaking your personal online details without your permission — then it’s time to ditch that OS.

-Almost every Linux operating systems are build to serve users, not to spy on users personal life.
+Almost every Linux operating systems are built to serve users, not to spy on users personal life.
 So you if you are a general tech geek you can start protecting your online privacy by simply installing any simple Linux distro.

-Since these operating systems are are not suitable as desktop replacements, so most users will probably also need to use a ‘regular’ operating system for day-to-day use, in which case be sure to perform sensitive tasks only within the secure Linux environment.
+Since these operating systems are not suitable as desktop replacements, so most users will probably also need to use a ‘regular’ operating system for day-to-day use, in which case be sure to perform sensitive tasks only within the secure Linux environment.